Acbn-Nick/Sea-Ess-Ess-Is/readme.md

 #### questions you may have

 ######q: how do i make firefox so minimal?
-a: i use a firefox addon to hide my toolbar
+a: i use a firefox addon to hide my toolbar.
+If you want to use the css here, i suggest using the stylish addon

 ######q: how do you make windows look like that
 a: i used UXThemePatcher and then some deviant art themes.
 One's called exon and the other's called alchemy 2.0.  the alchemy 2.0 one i slightly modified in ave's style builder